 Forbearance is most common when someone is laid off or called to active military duty for a relatively short amount of time and can't make payments now but will likely be able to catch up soon.
 Forbearance for three to six months is typical, though a longer period might be possible, depending on the lender's guidelines and your situation.

 With a forbearance, the lender sometimes agrees in advance for you to miss or make reduced payments.
-With some kinds of forbearances, though, you don't have to be current on the loan at the time you get the forbearance.
+However, with some kinds of forbearances, you don't have to be current on the loan when you get the forbearance.

 Unlike repayment plans and forbearances, mortgage modifications are designed to lower your monthly payments over the long term and, often, bring you current on the loan.
 If you can't afford your monthly payment now or won't be able to soon, a loan modification is most likely the best approach to remaining in your house.